Bayeslands: A Bayesian inference approach for parameter uncertainty quantification in Badlands: Introduction

 \section{Introduction}

-A new generation of Earth evolution models has recently emerged with the capability to link models for dynamic and isostatic topography through time \cite{flament2013review} with landscape evolution models \cite{coulthard2001landscape}, thus providing a model for landscape evolution in response to surface uplift and subsidence over a large range of spatial scales, and track sediments from source to sink \cite{salles2016badlands,salles2017influence}.
-Geophysical forward models depend on uncertain initial and boundary conditions \cite{scott1990finite}, such as global sea level, spatial and temporal variations in precipitation and rock erodibility \cite{godard2006numerical,rejman1998spatial}.
+A new generation of Earth evolution models has recently emerged with the capability to link models for dynamic and isostatic topography through time \cite{flament2013review} with landscape evolution models \cite{Braun1997,coulthard2001landscape,Whipple2002,Tucker10,Salles15, Campforts2017,Adams2017,pazzaglia2003landscape,chen2014landscape}.
+This provides a model for landscape evolution in response to surface uplift and subsidence over a large range of spatial scales, and track sediments from source to sink \cite{salles2016badlands,salles2017influence}.
+Geophysical forward models depend on uncertain initial and boundary conditions \cite{scott1990finite}; such as global sea level, spatial and temporal variations in precipitation, and rock erodibility \cite{godard2006numerical,rejman1998spatial}.
 These models are calibrated against ground truth data which include the present-day topography and river geometries, total sediment thickness, sediment stratigraphy (constraining the time-dependence of sedimentation) and sedimentation rates, the time-dependent rock exhumation history from thermochronology data, geologically mapped paleocoastlines and geological data that constraints sediment provenance.
-Basin and landscape dynamics (Badlands) is an example o a landscape evolution model for simulating topography development at various space and time scales \cite{salles2016badlands}.